 The Pain Management Nursing work group consists of up to 13 members from across the country with expertise in pain management nursing.
 The group is currently working toward standardizing nursing pain assessment and reassessment.
 They are beginning wok on identifying nursing competencies in pain management, identifying patient and staff education materials and making recommendations to the field about these materials.
 They plan to work with the Patient Education Committee of the VA National pain committee to improve access for veterans to pain education materials.
 A major focus of this group this coming year will be the development of educational materials for VA nursing.
 There is a sub-committee of this group working to modify the University of Wisconsin Pain Resource Nurse Curriculum to better meet the needs of our VA nurses and patients.
 The group also plans to work closely with developing educational materials for nursing working with the PACT program.
 There is a member of this workgroup assigned to work closely with each of the Field Advisory Groups as pain overlaps all of these programs.

 Perioperative Clinical Nurse Advisor

-Lisa Warner, RN, BSN, MHA is the Clinical Nurse Advisor for the Perioperative Field Advisory Committee.
-Lisa is a nurse manager in the OR, PACU and Same Day Surgery units at the Phoenix VAMC.
-She serves as the Chairperson for the OR Nurse Manager Advisory Board for Patient Care Services and is a member of the VISN 18 SPD TAG Committee.
+is the Clinical Nurse Advisor for the Perioperative Field Advisory Committee.
+Lisa is field based at the Phoenix VA Medical Center in Arizona where she also works half time as a perioperative nurse in the Operating Room.
+Prior to this role, she served as the nurse manager of the OR, PACU and Same Day Surgery for over 13 years.
+She also chairs the ONS SPS/Periop workgroup.
+She serves as the member of the OR Nurse Manager Advisory Board for the National Surgery Office and is a member of the VISN 18 Sterile Processing Services (SPS) Committee.